gachon-CCLab/gachon-CCLab.github.io/docs/FedOps-Aggregation-method/How-use-FedMAP.md

 - **Then, start editing server side files**

 {: .highlight }
-💡

-You can check server side files structure by typing file browser path as below and clicking browse button.
+💡You can check server side files structure by typing file browser path as below and clicking browse button.

 ![image.png](../../img/How-to-use-FedMAP/image(9).png)

 {: .highlight }
-💡

-Paste the file names with path in yellow colored text space → Copy & paste the file content from cloned repo structure (multimodal/Usecases/Facebook_AI_benchmark folder) into code space → Press save file button.
+💡Paste the file names with path in yellow colored text space → Copy & paste the file content from cloned repo structure (multimodal/Usecases/Facebook_AI_benchmark folder) into code space → Press save file button.
 Likewise this, do for each and every file path mentioned below.